Skip to main content

 A. Admissions

-The program accepts up to fourteen (14) students for admission.
+The program accepts up to twenty-eight (28) students for admission to two classrooms – Riverhead 1225 Ostrander Avenue (Eastern Campus) and New Hyde Park – Northwell’s Center for Learning and Innovation (CLI) (Western Campus).
 It is recommended that all applications and other required documents be submitted on a timely basis.
 The school does not set a limit on the number of applications received.
 COMPLETED Program applications received after the deadline of March 1 will NOT be considered for the upcoming September class.

 ***Advanced Placement or Transfer Students are NOT accepted***